takieddinetorki/Smart-Clinic-System-Full/README.md

 ```
 ## Why?

-Making the SideBar Global makes the HTML code a little cleaner
+Making the SideBar Global makes the HTML code a little cleaner.
+Also sidebar can be easily modified now

 ## Second------------------------------------>